MaxwellWjj/zhihu_blogs/paper_essay/en/2019_micro_maestro.md

-# Understanding Reuse, Performance, and Hardware Cost of DNN Dataflows: A Data-Centric Approach Using MAESTRO
+# Understanding Reuse, Performance, and Hardware Cost of DNN Dataflows: A Data-Centric Approach

 ## Paper Information
 Hyoukjun Kwon, Prasanth Chatarasi, Michael Pellauer, Angshuman Parashar, Vivek Sarkar, and Tushar Krishna.
 2019.
 Understanding Reuse, Performance, and Hardware Cost of DNN Dataflow: A Data-Centric Approach.
 In Proceedings of the 52nd Annual IEEE/ACM International Symposium on Microarchitecture **(MICRO '52)**.
 Association for Computing Machinery, New York, NY, USA, 754–768.
 DOI:https://doi.org/10.1145/3352460.3358252